Argentina anserina: Description

-The flowers are produced singly on 5–15 cm long stems, 1.5-2.5 cm diameter with five (rarely up to seven) yellow petals.
+The flowers are produced singly on 5–15 cm long stems, 1.5–2.5 cm diameter with five (rarely up to seven) yellow petals.
 The fruit is a cluster of dry achenes.

-Habitat
+Taxonomy

+The plant was originally placed in the genus Potentilla by Carl Linnaeus in his Species Plantarum (1753), but was reclassified into the resurrected genus Argentina by research conducted in the 1990s.
+The reclassification remains controversial and is not accepted by some authorities.
+It is a species aggregate which has frequently been divided into multiple species.

+Distribution and habitat

+Silverweed is native throughout the temperate Northern Hemisphere.

-Silverweed is most often found in sandy or gravelly soils, where it may spread rapidly by its prolific rooting stolons.
+It is most often found in sandy or gravelly soils, where it may spread rapidly by its prolific rooting stolons.
 It typically occurs in inland habitats, unlike A. egedii, which is a salt-tolerant coastal salt marsh plant.

-Cultivation and uses
+Uses

 The plant was put in shoes to absorb sweat.
 It was formerly believed to be useful for epilepsy, and that it could ward off witches and evil spirits.

 The plant's roots were eaten by some Native American tribes.
 It has been cultivated as a food crop for its edible roots, which resemble parsnips.
 It may also become a problem weed in gardens.